-- 1. Specific data will be compiled throughout the program year regarding the families served by the program.
-Such data compiled will be for the following types of reports: - Health Services Information about children's health services - Program Information Report - Child Care Food Program-Ethnic Data - Family Needs Assessment Data - Parent Survey's - Child Developmental Assessment Data - 2.
-All information compiled about families will remain confidential and will be used solely for the purpose of identifying the needs of the child and family, and developing program services to meet their needs. - 3.
-Access to information will be on a need-to-know basis.
-All requests for surveys and data collection must be approved by the Project Director prior to beginning the survey. - 4.
-All requests for data collection must be submitted to the Project Director for approval with rationale of survey provided.
+- 1. VOALA compiles specific data, throughout the program year, regarding the families served by the program.
+Such data compiled will be for the following types of reports:

+- Health Services Information about children's health services

+- Program Information Report

+- Child Care Food Program-Ethnic Data

+- Family Needs Assessment Data

+- Parent Survey's

+- Child Developmental Assessment Data - 2.
+All information compiled about families will remain confidential and solely used for the purpose of identifying the needs of the child and family, and developing program services to meet their needs. - 3.
+Access to information is on a need-to-know basis.
+All requests for surveys and data collection is approved by the Project Director prior to beginning the survey.